shanilevy/gradle-bintray-plugin/README.md

 #### Step 6: Define artifacts to be uploaded to Bintray

 The plugin supports three methods to create groups of artifacts: Configurations, Publications and Copying specific files using filesSpec.

-Both [Maven Publications](https://docs.gradle.org/current/dsl/org.gradle.api.publish.maven.MavenPublication.html) and [Configurations](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.Configuration.html) can group artifacts to be uploaded to Bintray.
+All three methods used to group artifacts to be uploaded to Bintray.

 The Maven Publications or Configurations should be added to the Gradle script, outside of the bintray closure.
 They should however be referenced from inside the bintray closure.

 * Please note that Ivy Publications are not supported.

+1. [Maven Publications](https://docs.gradle.org/current/dsl/org.gradle.api.publish.maven.MavenPublication.html) - the representation/configuration of how Gradle should group and publish files in Maven format

-1. Maven Publications - Below you can find an example for Maven Publication that can be added to your Gradle script:
+Below you can find an example for Maven Publication that can be added to your Gradle script:

 ```groovy
 publishing {